LearyE/Lab-Manual-Edits/README.md

 Conflicts with the Hospital dress code or departmental standards arising from staff who request special accommodation, should be referred to Human Resources.

 ## Zoom Etiquette
-Show up to Zoom meetings ready to speak and, if possible, with your camera on.
-Act with the same protocol in person meetings have and follow MOI dress codes.
-Make sure to still update your slide on Box with pertinent information prior to the weekly lab meetings.
+Show up to Zoom meetings ready to speak and, if possible, with your camera on (required for lab meetings.)
+Act with the same protocol in person meetings have and follow MOI dress codes (more casual can be ok.)
+Prior to [weekly lab meetings](#Weekly-lab-meetings), please update your slide on Box with work done throughout the past week and come prepared with possible questions and comments.

 ## Training